macjustice/gitlab-presentation/notes.md

 Google Slides presentation link: https://docs.google.com/presentation/d/1WDIgsLAbTQhWiye9BcJTfadE88Xpi4kddXimAk253jM/edit#slide=id.p

 ## Description
-Mac Justice from Synapse Product Development, Inc. will show how Synapse uses GitLab with Mac management tools to track changes to scripts and configurations and automate testing and roll-out.
+Mac Justice from Synapse Product Development, Inc. will show how Synapse uses GitLab to create a unified workflow to atomate testing and deployment of Mac management tools like Munki and Imagr.

 ## Presentation Outline
 1. Who am I?
 What is Synapse?